UmiKaRE/UmiShunFileFormats/map.md

-Layer 2
+## Layer 2

+The second layer behaves differently if the corresponding layer 1 tile is solid (then it indicates the terrain type) or if it's empty (then it indicates an entity type or other flags).

+Some entities can be further parametrized, for example 04 is a generic 'spawner' entity, the type is indicated by the tile directly to its right (eg 04 08).
+These parameters can be tricky (for example with the 1D yellow retracting blocks which have complex parametrization for their timings).

+I've only done a quick pass and might have made mistakes but some entities might depend on the header or other external data, eg 04 24.

-Air
+### Air

 - 01: ladder
 - 02: spawn / exit door
     - 00 exit door #1
     - 01 exit door #2
     - 04 spawn
     - 05 spawn
-- 03: no-enemy spawn flag ?
+- 03: no-enemy spawn flag
 - 04: Generic spawning flag (spawns object on its right)
-    - 04: door (after boss)
+    - 04: door (after boss) ?
     - 07: backpack
     - 08: ennemy (red white fish)
     - 09: tuna fish ?